Skip to main content

 This is the philosophy that drives KEPHART to create thoughtful homes and communities that positively change people’s lives.

-KEPHART is a nationally recognized, award-winning architectural design and planning firm with 50 years of housing expertise.
+KEPHART is a nationally recognized, award-winning architectural design and planning firm with over 50 years of housing expertise.
 Our passion for designing well-designed places to live, work, and play has driven us to create more than 500,000 homes across the country, ranging from single and multifamily homes to workforce housing, senior living, LIHTC communities, and everything in between.
 We have a deep bench of talented staff to design and deliver innovative and practical solutions to meet the unique requirements of every project.